withastro/astro/.changeset/eleven-pens-glow.md

 Deprecates exporting `prerender` with dynamic values.
 Only static values are supported by default.
 This allows for better treeshaking and bundling configuration in the future.

-To migrate, use an integration with the `"astro:config:setup"` hook and update the route's prerender option with the `handleRouteOptions()` API:
+To migrate, use an integration with the `"astro:route:setup"` hook and update the route's `prerender` option:

 ```js
 // astro.config.mjs